Nasal Naloxone Kits/Boxes at Universities and High Schools

 Kevin Hall, University of Victoria President and Vice- Chancellor

 Other Universities do much better than in providing emergency supplies of naloxone in residence.
-UBC places naloxone in their residence buildings with an AED:

 Starting in 2019, Carleton University in Ottawa put up emergency Naloxone boxes in all residences and multiple buildings across campus.
 They have 19 emergency naloxone boxes and are increasing that number to 26 this year.
 They have never had an opioid related death, this was done as a preventative measure to keep their students safe.